Felix-Franz/Mapinguari/README.md

 Visit the [wiki](https://gitlab.com/FelixFranz/mapinguari/-/wikis) or the [Gitlab development page](https://gitlab.com/FelixFranz/mapinguari) for information about mapinguari.

-If you still encounter problems, just open an [issue](https://gitlab.com/FelixFranz/mapinguari/-/issues/new)!
+If you still encounter problems, just ask by opening an [issue](https://gitlab.com/FelixFranz/mapinguari/-/issues/new?issuable_template=Question)!

 ## Badges